...

 Encourage the other parent to:

 1. Select and Fill Out the Appropriate Form: Whether they opt for the Respondent’s Original Answer or the Waiver of Service Only form, it’s essential to complete and sign the chosen document.
-It’s noteworthy that the Respondent’s Original Answer does not require notarization, whereas the Waiver of Service Only form does and must be notarized at least one day after the petition was filed to avoid invalidation.
-For cases filed post-September 1, 2023, the waiver may be signed electronically with a virtual notary.
+It’s important to note that the Respondent’s Original Answer doesn’t need notarization, whereas the Waiver of Service Only form does and must be notarized at least one day after filing the petition to avoid invalidation.
+For cases filed post-September 1, 2023, the waiver can be signed electronically with a virtual notary.

-2. Sign the Custody Order Form: The Parent Custody Order and attached Possession Order must be signed, fully completed beforehand.
-Alterations post-signature are not permitted unless each change is initialed by the other parent.
+2. Sign the Custody Order Form: The Parent Custody Order and attached Possession Order must be signed and fully completed beforehand.
+Any alterations after signing are not allowed unless each change is initialed by the other parent.

 3. Return the Signed Documents: These forms should be returned to the initiating parent upon completion.